I make art that helps people see the world differently.

 I started this podcast with one of my best friends, who is also blind, to talk about the disability-related topics that mainstream media tends to ignore — dating, parenting, ableism, braille, canes, and everything in between.

-Co-authored book reviewed following publication with St. Martin's Press.
+Food We Need to Talk reviewed following publication with St. Martin's Press.